apispoint/alonzo/README.md

 You're probably thinking, if Alonzo was so good; why did we migrate to Lambda?

-Well, it wasn't so much Alonzo or Lambda question.
-After 7 years tech debt was adding up, server maintenance was adding up, and we had some much needed Java code housekeeping that needed to be done.
+Well, it wasn't so much an Alonzo or Lambda question.
+After 7 years tech debt and server maintenance was adding up, and we had some much needed Java code housekeeping that needed to be done.
 It just made sense to move forward in a new but familar way.

 Alonzo component dependencies: